pulp/pulp/docs/dev-guide/glossary.rst

     multiple invocations.
 Each scratchpad is scoped to an individual plugin on a repository.

   unit profile
-    An array of :term:`content unit` installed on a :term:`consumer`.
+    An array of :term:`content unit` entries installed on a :term:`consumer`.
     The structure and content of each item in the profile varies based on the unit type.